Kovalchukam/rsschool-cv/cv.md

 1. 2020-2021 learning English with tutor

 ## English level
-I have an A2+ middle English, I have completed a A1 course in streamline language School, and now I am currently tutoring
+I have an A2+ middle English, I have completed  A2 course in streamline language school, and now I am currently tutoring